What should my child wear?

 Is anything in particular required?

 Please make sure your child has their own named flannel for drying their hands on after using the loo.
-They must also have a named bottle with water in.
-We do provide free milk and water, but encourage parents/guardians to bring in a bottle familiar to their child, as well.
+We provide free milk and water, so a bottle is not required.
 For each session, children must bring in a piece of fruit or a vegetable for our Snack Time.
-If your child stays for Lunch Club then you must also provide healthy food in an insulated lunch box with an ice pack inside.
+If your child stays for Lunch Club then you must also provide healthy food in an insulated lunch box* with an ice pack inside.
 If they wear nappies you'll need to supply spare nappies, wipes and bags, too.

 Are children allowed to bring things in?